 On May 4, 1989, legendary Texas blues guitarist Stevie Ray Vaughan kicked off the last tour of his short, celebrated career.

-In March 1999, guitar virtuoso Jeff Beck dropped his first album of new studio material in more than a decade, the electronica-flavored Who Else!
+The guitar virtuoso's first album of new studio material in more than a decade was quite a surprise.

 Revisiting Led Zeppelin’s Royal Albert Hall Show